tomalrussell/nismod_teaching_kit/docs/lecture_14/Lecture_14.4.md

----
-title: Mini-Lecture 14.4 - Methods and processes for good decision-making
+# Mini-Lecture 14.4 - Methods and processes for good decision-making
-keywords:
--   Stakeholder involvement
--   Tolerable thresholds
--   Adaptation pathways
-authors:
--   Jasper Verschuur
----

 In this lecture we will look at processes for good decision-making, and the various applications of bottom-up risk analysis.
 The stakeholders